'Lab Rats' Star Billy Unger on Season Finale, Working With Hal Sparks, and Dream Co-Stars

 While you're checking out his resume, he is already thinking about what he'd like to do with the rest of his career.
 "There are certain people I'd absolutely love to work with," he explained.
 "I was a huge fan of Two and a Half Men.
 The comedic timing was so perfect on that show.
 So maybe that show or maybe Modern Family.
 Both of those shows have great casts.

 "I'd love to work with Tom Cruise.
 I just saw Rock of Ages last night and he never ceases to amaze me.
 He can embody a character like no other actor I've ever seen.
 Jeremy Renner is another one.
 Jeremy Renner is an incredible actor."

 He offers up this consideration, spoken like a true fan of the business in which he works: "If you truly love film, if you truly love acting, you can't just pick one [favorite] because there are so many talented actors out there."

 For Unger, looking forward to the future also means more time for his success to sink in., even though he knew he wanted to be an actor when he was just ten years old in his hometown of Jupiter, Florida.

 "People kept telling me that I was so talented and I needed to make the move out to Los Angeles, but to my parents that was unheard of," he explained.
 "We made a very short trip; we weren't planning on staying here very long, just to go on a few auditions and look for an agent.
 I've never been home since...six and a half years later!"
 Sounds like he's got a bright future ahead of him.

-Lab Rats continues its first season tonight at 8:30 PM ET/PT on Disney XD.
+Lab Rats continues its first season tonight at its new time of 7:30 PM ET/PT on Disney XD.

 You can follow Billy on Twitter (@BillyUnger).
 For more on Lab Rats, visit the official Disney XD website.
 For more from Brittany Frederick, visit my Starpulse writer page and follow me on Twitter (@tvbrittanyf).